Items Detailed items Activities

 3.6 Practice and promotion of gaming ethics

-Running campaigns to prevent gaming violence
+Campaigns to prevent gaming violence

-3.7 Fraud prevention
+Fraud prevention

 Prevention of bribery and corruption

-Review and answer relevant inquiries from employees
+Review and responses to inquiries from employees related to:

-Conducting consulting and investigation
+Conducting diagnostics and investigations

-Communicate the Business Assessment Office’s role, responsibility, authority, independence, objectivity and work scope to all employees through the Business Assessment Charter
+Communication of the Business Assessment Office’s role, responsibility, authority, independence, objectivity and work scope to all employees through the Business Assessment Charter

 Anti-bribery and embezzlement policy